meiosis97/StableMate/pkg/README.md

     ##    user  system elapsed
     ##    6.87    0.08   88.93

-To make prediction based on the logistic models trained in *stablemate*, we also use the *predict* function defined for the *stablemate* object class, but we need to provide the alternative prediction function *pred\_logit* to define how does logistic model make prediction.
+To make prediction based on logistic models trained in *stablemate*, we also use the *predict* function defined for the *stablemate* object class, but we need to provide the alternative prediction function *pred\_logit* to define how does logistic model make prediction.